 - preventing further damage to the joints

-Luckily, there are a range of medications and lifestyle strategies that can help alleviate the symptoms associated with arthritis and protect joints from further damage.
+Luckily, there are a range of medications, manual therapy services, and lifestyle strategies that can help alleviate the symptoms associated with arthritis and protect joints from further damage An aquatic therapy may also help relieve your joint pain.
 Depending on your condition, your doctor may suggest any of the following treatment plans:

 - myotherapy or other physical therapies